derekp7/snebu/readme-snebu-client.txt

  -C, --changedir path       Changes to the given directory path before
                             backing up or restoring.

+     --remote-client hostname
+                            Host name / IP address of remote server.
+Used to backup a remote server to local host.

+     --backup-server hostname
+                            Host name / IP address of backup server.
+Used to backup to a remote server.

 Usage: snebu-client listbackups [ -n hostname [ -d datestamp ]] [ file_list... ]
  With no arguments specified, "listbackups" will return a list of all